The keto diet is popular with athletes and fitness enthusiasts because it’s low carb and high protein, and “good” fats

 If you used to use HIIT training to keep your body supple, lean, and strong, it might not work as well as before, and that’s because this type of workout relies on glycogen for short, sharp bursts of energy.

-High intensity isn’t always the best option on the ketogenic diet; you need a moderate-intensity exercise like jogging, swimming, running, step or weight training.
+High intensity isn’t always the best option on the ketogenic diet; you need moderate-intensity exercises like jogging, swimming, running, step, or weight training.

 So, by all means, try HIIT, but if you start to see that it no longer works, speak to your gym trainer and try something new.